sjmst5/sjmst5.github.io/jekyll/_posts/2019-10-03-Storage Server.md

 2. Click on the three dots on the lower right-hand side, and choose Developers.
 3. Click Create apps to open the DBX platform and create an app.
 4. This process is needed to create a unique access token which FreeNAS and TrueNAS use to identify the account and files.
 5. After the app is created, generate the key by clicking Generate access token.
-6. Go to your FreeNas web user interface
+6. Go to your FreeNAS web user interface
 7. Click on System from the left panel.
 8. Click on Cloud Credentials.
 9. Click the Add button.